Department: The School of Education

 Time commitment: Full-time, 11-month faculty appointment

-Start date: July 1, 2019; Applications will be reviewed beginning March 15, 2019, and an appointment made as soon as a suitable candidate is discerned.
+Start date: An appointment will be made as soon as a suitable candidate is discerned.
 Position is open until filled.

 The Division of Teacher Education at Fresno Pacific University offers the Multiple and Single Subject credentials at the Visalia Campus.
 These fast-growing programs maintain a strong reputation throughout the region.
 Students from throughout Tulare County and Kings County are served by the Visalia Campus.
 Program graduates are well prepared and highly desired in the educational community in California’s Central Valley and beyond.
 The Teacher Education program is committed to preparing new teachers to embrace the opportunity to teach in diverse, high poverty schools.